 SDKs

-Official client libraries for Python, TypeScript, and Java.
+Official client libraries for Python, TypeScript, Java, LangChain/LangGraph, the OpenAI Agents SDK, CrewAI, Pydantic AI, and the Vercel AI SDK — plus an MCP server for Claude Code and Claude Desktop.
 Submit intents, retrieve decisions, handle errors — with full type safety.

 At a Glance